pagegwood/wings/README.md

 	selector: '#foo'
 }
 ```
-Use: Prevent a compnent from being loaded
+Example: Prevent a compnent from being loaded

 ```js
 'path/to/flight/component': {